franknmungai/react-hackathon/docs/12-socket.io-client.md

 First, we emit a _join_ event providing our `name` and `gameID`, these are hard-coded but we will make them dynamic in the next section.
 The server adds us to the game and responds through the callback where we receive the `color` assigned to us.
 In case of an error, we also receive the error which we will handle later.

 Next, we listen for the _welcome_ event from the server, we receive a `message` and `opponent`.
-We also listen for the _opponentMove_ event, we receive the `to` and `from` cell positions, and use this to make a move `chess.move()` and to update our `fen`.
+We also listen for the _opponentMove_ event where we receive the `to` and `from` cell positions, and use this to make a move using `chess.move()` and to update our `fen`.
 This updates our board to reflect our opponent's move

 We also listen for the _message_ event.
 We will handle this events later.